visionik/vContext/vAgenda-extension-playbooks.md

 ## Overview

-Playbooks are a way to make an agent’s “working context” improve over time **without** changing model weights.

-If these concepts feel difficult to understand, it’s partly because they are, and partly because this spec still has room to improve.
-Playbooks are a very new and evolving concept, and initial implementations are only just starting to be attempted and tested.

-The playbook concept in this extension is based on the paper "Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models" (arXiv:2510.04618): https://arxiv.org/abs/2510.04618

 In vAgenda terms:
 - TodoLists cover **short-term memory** (what to do next).
 - Plans cover **medium-term memory** (what/why/how for a piece of work).
 - Playbooks cover **long-term memory**: reusable strategies, rules-of-thumb, and warnings that persist across runs.

+Playbooks are a way to make an agent’s “working context” improve over time.

+The playbook concept in this extension is based on the paper "Agentic Context Engineering: Evolving Contexts for Self-Improving Language Models" (arXiv:2510.04618): https://arxiv.org/abs/2510.04618

+If you find these concepts feel difficult to understand, it’s partly because they are, and partly because this spec still has room to improve.
+Playbooks are a very new and evolving concept, and initial implementations are only just starting to be attempted and tested.

 ### What playbooks do